Chinese New Year 2023: Celebrating the Year of the Rabbit!

 In 1912, the Chinese government abolished the Chinese New Year and the lunar calendar.
 It adopted the Gregorian calendar instead and made January 1 the official start of the New Year.
 After 1949, Chinese New Year was renamed the Spring Festival and was listed as a nationwide public holiday.
 Nowadays, many traditional activities are disappearing, but new trends have been generated, like CCTV (China Central Television)’s Spring Festival Gala, shopping online, WeChat red envelopes, and overseas travel make Chinese New Year more interesting and colourful.

-The Legend of Rabbit in the Chinese Zodiac
+The Legend of Dragon in the Chinese Zodiac

-Chinese New Year Traditions That Many People Do Without Realizing the Meaning
+Chinese New Year Traditions That Many People Do Without Realising the Meaning

 1. Avoid Washing Your Hair and Clothes